Making the motivic group structure on the endomorphisms of the projective line explicit: The Jouanolou device and morphisms to P1

 \subsection{Invertible sheaves on \texorpdfstring{$\calJ$}{J}}

 By \cite[Theorem II.7.1]{Hartshorne}, a morphism $\J \to \PP$ is determined by an invertible sheaf $\calL$ on $\J$ and two generating global sections of $\calL$.
 We now take the time to study the invertible sheaves on $\J$ to enable our study of the morphisms $\J \to \PP$.
-We will assume familiarity with the basic terminology presented in for example \cite[Chapter 1]{Kbook} and \cite{AtiyahMacdonald}.
+We will assume familiarity with the basic terminology presented in both \cite[Chapter 1]{Kbook} and \cite{AtiyahMacdonald}.

-Since $\calJ = \Spec(R)$ is an irreducible affine scheme, the invertible sheaves on $\calJ$ correspond to projective $R$-modules of rank 1.
+Since $\calJ = \Spec{R}$ is an irreducible affine scheme, the invertible sheaves on $\calJ$ correspond to projective $R$-modules of rank 1.
 We have already seen the projective modules $\calP_1$ and $\calQ_1$ used to define $\pi$ and $\tilde{\pi}$ above.
 Since the map $\pi \colon \calJ \to \PP$ is an $\AAA$-weak equivalence and the Picard group functor is homotopy invariant, the induced map on Picard groups is an isomorphism $\pi^* \colon \Pic(\PP) \to \Pic(\calJ)$.
 Since $\pi^*(\calO(1)) = \calP_1$ and $\Pic(\calJ)\cong \bbZ$, it follows that $\calP_1$ generates the Picard group of $\calJ$.
 For future reference, we state this as a lemma.

 \begin{lemma} The Picard group of $\calJ$ is isomorphic to $\bbZ$ and $\calP_1$ is a generator. \end{lemma}

 Furthermore, $\calQ_1 = - \calP_1$ in $\Pic(\calJ)$ as the following proposition shows.

 \begin{proposition} There is an isomorphism $\mathcal{P}_1\otimes\mathcal{Q}_1 \cong R$. \end{proposition}